 There was a mix of in-person and remote instruction during the 2020-2021 school year and Fall 2021.
-Due to the COVID-19 pandemic, structured classroom observations were not required in 2020-2021, but requirements returned to normal during 2021-2022.
+In 2021-2022, pre-K monitoring site visits began using the newly created joint agency pre-K monitoring system.

 BACKGROUND

 In 1987, Vermont created the Vermont Early Education Initiative (EEI), an annual competitive grant program to finance early education opportunities for at-risk 3- to 5-year-olds.
 In 2007, legislation expanded publicly funded prekindergarten education for 4-year-old children in public schools and private programs and provided funding through the state's Education Fund, similar to K-12, pro-rated based on a model of 10 hours per week.